machdyne/werkzeug/README.md

 There is a switch near the USB Type-A female port that determines whether or not the port VBUS is connected to 5V.

 Warning: Do not use a male-to-male cable with this port to connect Werkzeug to a computer when VBUS is connected.
-Also, when using a powered USB hub attached to this port, VBUS should be disconnected.

 ## Resources